cal-data-eng/sp24/acks.md

 # Course Acknowledgments
 {:.no_toc}

-The content and structure of Data 101 have been designed and developed over the years thanks to many dedicated faculty and instructors at UC Berkeley.
+The content and structure of Data Engineering have been designed and developed over the years thanks to many dedicated faculty and instructors at UC Berkeley.

 Valuable and essential instructional contributors (alphabetical order):
 Joe Hellerstein,